pptestpptest/Nodes/README.md

 ### UI Frameworks

-While Nodes works out-of-the-box with [UIKit](https://developer.apple.com/documentation/uikit) and [SwiftUI](https://developer.apple.com/xcode/swiftui) (for iOS), custom [configuration is required](Customization/Configuration.md) to use other UI frameworks, such as [AppKit](https://developer.apple.com/documentation/appkit).
+While Nodes is configured by default for iOS with [UIKit](https://developer.apple.com/documentation/uikit) and [SwiftUI](https://developer.apple.com/xcode/swiftui), UI frameworks for [AppKit](https://developer.apple.com/documentation/appkit) or other platforms may be enabled with [custom configuration](Customization/Configuration.md).

+### Observation Frameworks

+While Nodes is compatible with the [Observation](https://developer.apple.com/documentation/observation) framework for newer operating system versions or can be [configured](Customization/Configuration.md) to use [`ObservableObject`](https://developer.apple.com/documentation/Combine/ObservableObject) for backward compatibility, other observation libraries such [Perception](https://github.com/pointfreeco/swift-perception) require [custom setup](Customization/Perception.md).

 ### Reactive Frameworks

-While Nodes works out-of-the-box with [Combine](https://developer.apple.com/documentation/combine), custom [configuration and setup is required](Customization/RxSwift.md) to use other reactive frameworks, such [RxSwift](https://github.com/ReactiveX/RxSwift).
+While Nodes is configured by default for [Combine](https://developer.apple.com/documentation/combine), other reactive frameworks such [RxSwift](https://github.com/ReactiveX/RxSwift) require [custom configuration and setup](Customization/RxSwift.md).

 ## Extras